godotengine/godot-docs/classes/class_semaphore.rst

 - :ref:`int<class_int>` **post** **(** **)**

 Lowers the ``Semaphore``, allowing one more thread in.
+Returns OK on success, ERR_BUSY otherwise.

 .. _class_Semaphore_wait:

 - :ref:`int<class_int>` **wait** **(** **)**

 Tries to wait for the ``Semaphore``, if its value is zero, blocks until non-zero.
+Returns OK on success, ERR_BUSY otherwise.